Photos by Paul Flessland

 “We just wanted a very laid-back feel,” Kenna said.
 “We’re all just a laid back family here.”

-Even though the entire Prairie Brothers’ staff isn’t actually a biologic family, they still refer to each other as family.
+Even though the entire Prairie Brothers’ staff isn’t actually a biological family, they still refer to each other as family.
 “You have friends that are closer than some of your siblings, and that’s what we were want to push,” Kenna said.
 “Beer makes everyone family.”

 Kenne added that he actually doesn’t even have a brother, contrary to the brewery’s title.
 “Prairie Brothers is the family that you get to pick,” he said.